Field Note #002: The Custody Audit

 The Friction

-The vague threat of “Suspicious Activity Reports” for purchasing bearer assets.
+The vague threat of “Suspicious Activity Reports” for purchasing assets the system dislikes.

 03 // THE FAILURE MODE COUNTER PARTY CAPTURE

 Most successful operators are 90% exposed to this dynamic.
-“Net Worth” is often just a list of IOUs from institutions leveraged 10:1.
+What you call “Net Worth” is often just a list of IOUs from institutions that are leveraged 10:1.

 04 // THE STANDARD: Utility vs. Sovereignty.

-The Standard is not to exit the grid, but to recognize the distinction between Operating Capital and Store of Value.
+The Standard is not to exit the grid, but to recognize the distinction between Operating Capital (what you spend) and Store of Value (what you keep).

-Note: These are not held for “Yield” or “Alpha.”
+Note: These assets are not held for “Yield” or “Alpha.”
 They are held because they allow final settlement without a counterparty.
-Not allocation advice.
-A settlement taxonomy.
+This is a settlement taxonomy, not an investment portfolio.

 The Protocol